ratschlab/immunopepper/docs/modes.rst

         Throughout the description of the different parameters we will use two terms worth describing:

-        - *Background*: This refers to the baseline set of full transcripts found in the organism as described by the annotation file provided under `--ann-path`.
+        - *Background*: This refers to the baseline set of full transcripts found in the organism as described by the annotation file provided under --ann-path.
 In this mode, the complete sequence of exons for each given transcript will be obtained from the annotation file.
 The regions corresponding to this exons will be taken from the reference genome file provided under `--ref-path`, and they will be translated to create the set of *background* peptides or kmers.
 In the output, background files are referred to as *annot*.
 If the user chooses to provide #TODO: add mutation part.

         - *Foreground*: It aims at representing the novelty found in the organism.
 The software focuses on *short-range* novelty, as it only extracts pairs of two exons.
 In the case where the two exons are not enough to create a kmer of length `--kmer`, the software will use an exon triplet (unless `--disable-concat` is set to True).
 This mode will extract the exon pairs, or triplets, belonging to each transcript by traversing the splicing graph provided under `--splice-path`.
 Then, it will extract the sequence corresponding to the exon coordinates from `--ref-path`, and it will be translated to generate *foreground* peptides or kmers.
 If the user chooses to provide germline variants under `--germline` or somatic mutations under `--somatic`, the nucleotide variations will be applied to the sequence, and they will therefore be reflected in the set of *foreground* peptides and kmers.
 In the output, foreground files are referred to as *sample*.
 Moreover, the sample names will contain a prefix indicating the mutation mode that was applied, namely 'ref' (if no mutations were applied), "germline", "somatic" or "somatic_and_germline".